rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 An Excel source reads data from a xls or xlsx file.
 It uses the 3rd party library `ExcelDataReader`.
 By default the excel reader will try to read all data in the file.
-You can specify a sheet name and a range to restrict this behaviour.
+You can specify a sheet name and a range to restrict this behavior.
 Additionally, you have to use the Attribute `ExcelColumn` to define the column index for each property.
 The first column would be 0, the 2nd column 1, ...

 Usage example: